 - Collaboration Tools: Do the tool offer collaboration and communication features?
 Such features allow team members to gain efficiencies and for more than one team member to contribute to a particular task.

 - Scheduling Features: Such features make it easy to assign the right resources to projects that best suit them.
-Features such as calendar views, timesheets, Gantt charts all give the ability to see schedules and set deadlines and dependencies.
+Features such as calendar views, timesheets, and Gantt charts all give the ability to see schedules and set deadlines and dependencies.

 - Analytics and Reporting Features: Such features give insight into utilization, capacity, as well as the performance of team members.
 You can also use such tools to analyze your entire project’s progress.